 I think in times past there has always been a tendency for people in the trade areas to say, look, I just have to bring an agreement back, because this is my job.
-My job is to negotiate and if I do not bring back an agreement I am a failure, so I am going to bring is not something the United States should be part of.
-I can think of the GATT Maritime Agreement which was not sufficient to be brought back to the Congress.
-I can think of the April 30th telecommunications deal, which was a bad deal and needs to be renegotiated.
-That is the type of tough trade negotiator we need.
+My job is to negotiate and if I do not bring back an agreement I am a failure, so I am going to bring back any kind of an agreement.
+This is not Charlene Barshefsky, who is up for consideration today.

 I can think back to her strong positions and ability to walk away from a bad deal.
-We need a trade representative that can say this
+We need a trade representative that can say this is not something the United States should be part of.
+I can think of the GATT Maritime Agreement which was not suf-